Governor of Georgia

-The governor of Georgia is the head of government of Georgia and the commander-in-chief of the state's military forces.
-The governor also has a duty to enforce state laws, the power to either veto or approve bills passed by the Georgia Legislature, and the power to convene the legislature.
+The governor of Georgia is the head of government of Georgia and the commander-in-chief of the state's National Guard, when not in federal service, and State Defense Force.
+The governor also has a duty to enforce state laws, the power to either veto or approve bills passed by the Georgia Legislature, and the power to convene the legislature into special session.
 The current governor is Republican Brian Kemp, who assumed office on January 14, 2019.

+History of the office

-There have officially been 77 governors of the state of Georgia, including 11 who served more than one distinct term (John Houstoun, George Walton, Edward Telfair, George Mathews, Jared Irwin, David Brydie Mitchell, George Rockingham Gilmer, M. Hoke Smith, Joseph Mackey Brown, John M. Slaton, and Eugene Talmadge, with Herman Talmadge serving two de facto distinct terms).
+There have officially been 77 governors of the state of Georgia, including 11 who served more than one distinct term.
+Georgia was one of the original Thirteen Colonies and ratified the Constitution of the United States on January 2, 1788.
 The early days were chaotic, with several gaps and schisms in the state's power structure, as the state capital of Savannah was captured during the American Revolutionary War.
 After independence was achieved, the office was solidly Democratic-Republican until the 1830s, when the office began to be contested by Democrats and Whigs for a few decades.

-The state seceded and was part of the Confederate States of America during the American Civil War, after which it had several governors appointed by the President of the United States and the military occupation.
-During Reconstruction, it had two Republican governors, but after local rule was re-established, Democrats would be the only party elected for the next 131 years.
+It seceded from the Union on January 19, 1861, and was a founding member of the Confederate States of America on February 4, 1861.
+Following the end of the American Civil War, Georgia during Reconstruction was part of the Third Military District, which exerted control over governor appointments and elections.
+During Reconstruction, it had two Republican governors.
+Georgia was then readmitted to the Union on July 25, 1868, expelled from Congress for failures in Reconstruction on March 3, 1869, and again readmitted on July 15, 1870.
+After the end of Reconstruction and the state was allowed to govern itself again, Democrats would be the only party elected for the next 131 years.

 The longest-serving governors are George Busbee, Joe Frank Harris, Zell Miller, Sonny Perdue, and Nathan Deal, each of whom served two full four-year terms; Joseph E. Brown, governor during the Civil War, was elected four times, serving seven and a half years.
 The shortest term of the post-revolutionary period is that of Matthew Talbot, who served 13 days after succeeding his predecessor who died in office.
 One man, Eugene Talmadge, died before taking office in his third distinct term, leading to a dispute in which three people claimed the office.

-Governors

-Georgia was one of the original Thirteen Colonies and ratified the Constitution of the United States on January 2, 1788.
-It seceded from the Union on January 19, 1861, and was a founding member of the Confederate States of America on February 4, 1861.
-Following the end of the American Civil War, Georgia during Reconstruction was part of the Third Military District, which exerted control over governor appointments and elections.
-Georgia was readmitted to the Union on July 25, 1868, expelled from Congress for failures in Reconstruction on March 3, 1869, and again readmitted on July 15, 1870.